SWFSC/eSDM/cran-comments.md

 ## Release summary
-First submission of the package eSDM to CRAN
+Resubmission of the package eSDM to CRAN.
+* Added reference describing the methods in the package to the description field of the DESCRIPTION file as requested.
+The paper is currently in review; I will update the reference with the doi when it becomes available.

 ## Test environments
 * Windows 10, R 3.6.1 (local)